Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The clues are a good mix of specificity and vagueness, making the game moderately challenging.
-The informed clues provide enough detail to guide the player, while the misinformed and fake clues add layers of deception.
-The difficulty is just right, as the player needs to consider all the clues and choose the correct answer.
+**Reasoning:** The informed clues are specific enough, but not overly obscure, making the answer attainable.
+The misinformed clues introduce a level of doubt, and the fake clues provide clear misdirection, making this a well-balanced level of difficulty.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 4.0/5
+**Overall Quality Score:** 4.3/5

 **Pass/Fail:** ✅ PASS

 **Main Issues:**
 - Word count compliance issues
+- Insufficient ambiguity in misinformed clues

 **Priority Actions:**
 1. Minor length adjustments